 Persons who manage or control workplaces must ensure entering and leaving the workplace is safe and without risks to health as practicable.

 NOTE: NCC 2015 was adopted by the States and Territories on 1 May 2015.
-NCC 2016 is now available and was adopted by the States and Territories on 1 May 2016.
+The NCC is updated regularly - NCC 2019 is now available.

 The information on this page is general and for HSRs and workers only.
 Employers and builders must seek separate advice from qualified architects or other suitably qualified professionals.

 However, under health and safety legislation occupiers of workplaces have duties with regard to emergency exits from buildings.
 Section 26 of the Victorian Occupational Health and Safety Act, 2004 specifies that persons who 'manage or control workplaces':

 1) A person who (whether as an owner or otherwise) has, to any extent, the management or control of a workplace must ensure so far as is reasonably practicable that the workplace and the means of entering and leaving it are safe and without risks to health.

 2) The duties of a person under sub-section (1) apply only in relation to matters over which the person has management or control.